caelum/vraptor-hibernate/README.markdown

 # help

-Get help from vraptor developers and the community at vraptor's mailing list.
+Get help from vraptor developers and the community at VRaptor's mailing list.